fasttime/JScrewIt/Features.md

 Features available in Internet Explorer 9 or later.
 <a name="IE_SRC"></a>
 ### `IE_SRC`
-A string representation of native functions typical for Internet Explorer.
+A string representation of native functions typical for Internet Explorer.<br>
 Remarkable traits are the presence of a line feed character \("\\n"\) in the beginning of the string before "function" and a line feed with four whitespaces \("\\n    "\) before the "\[native code\]" sequence.

 _Available in Internet Explorer._